candlebrae/MultiChat/README.md

 ## Dependencies and Usage
 All you need to have installed is Python 3.

 To run localChat, navigate to the folder you saved it to and open a console there.
 Type ``python localChat.py`` and you're good to go.
 If you'd like, you could make a shortcut to the file so that you don't need to do this manually every time.
-If you're on Linux, you could chuck it in .local/bin to make it easier for you to execute.
+If you're on Linux, you could chuck it in .local/bin to make it easier for you to execute (just be aware that chat log files are stored in a directory called "chatlogs" placed in the same directory as the program).